 2026 Career Context: What Changed After the NAR Settlement

-The licensing steps are the same, but the job you enter after activation has changed.
 New agents now need to be more comfortable explaining buyer representation, broker fees, compensation, and written agreements before they ever open a door for a client.

 NAR Settlement: Buyer Broker Agreements Required

-The National Association of Realtors settlement, effective August 17, 2024, changed common industry practices around buyer representation and MLS compensation displays:
+The National Association of REALTORS settlement, effective August 17, 2024, changed common industry practices around buyer representation and MLS compensation displays:

 Written buyer agreements matter earlier.
-Many Realtor-affiliated and MLS-based practices now require a written buyer agreement before a property tour.
+Many REALTOR-affiliated and MLS-based practices now require a written buyer agreement before a property tour.
 Your exact form set and workflow depend on your brokerage, association, and client situation.
 The brokerage relationships guide explains the Florida representation concepts you need before those conversations.

 Buyer agent compensation is discussed more directly.
 Compensation is no longer something a new agent can treat as background MLS plumbing.
 You need to understand how your broker explains fees, seller concessions, buyer-paid compensation, and written agreements.